-One weekend, a group high school students gathered for a Saturday detention at Sawyer Academy–a charter school at the edge of Cobalt Lake.
+One weekend, a group high school students gathered for a Saturday detention at Sawyer Academy–a private school at the edge of Cobalt Lake.
 Together, they experienced a piece of the darkness that the town has to offer, and decided for themselves to see what’s really going on behind the curtain.
 Is it monsters, or something much, much worse?

 Hosted and narrated by: